I Have Low Expectations for the 2024 Hallmark Hanukkah Movies

 OK.
 To me, it feels a bit like the Hallmark writers looked at the 2022 Hallmark film “Hanukkah on Rye” and were like, “Hm…. what else can we put Hanukkah on?”
 Also, a Jew as a corporate lawyer?
 How original.

 Finally, there’s one film which at least will have a Hanukkah scene.
 (Said photograph can be found under the headline for this article.)
 Called “Holiday Crashers,” the movie follows two best friends and card-makers crashing Christmas parties they made the cards for.
 Now, two Jewish characters crashing Christmas parties is a premise I could get behind.
 Unfortunately, I don’t think that’s the case.
 Rather, I think the photo, which features a cast entirely dressed in blue lighting a menorah (and a conspicuous seven-branch menorah in the background), might just indicates that these two characters end up crashing a token Hanukkah party.
-If that is indeed the case, my fingers are crossed these they don’t pretend to be Jewish.
+If that is indeed the case, my fingers are crossed they at least don’t pretend to be Jewish.

 Following last year’s delightful Hallmark Hanukkah movie “Round and Round,” I had high expectations for this year.
 Bryan Greenberg and Vic Michaelis were pitch perfect as a couple stuck in a time loop on Hanukkah.
 By comparison, “Leah’s Perfect Gift” and “Hanukkah on the Rocks” fall flat.
-But I suppose if the movies are as bad as they seem, at least they’ll be long forgotten by the time Hanukkah actually rolls around on December 25.
+But I suppose if the movies are as bad as they seem, at least they’ll be long forgotten by the time Hanukkah actually rolls around on Dec.
+25.

 Read More